benkeser/slapnap/slapnap_documentation.md

 * __`return`__: A semicolon-separated string of the desired output.
 Possible values are `"report"` (default), `"learner"` for the trained algorithm, `"data"` for the analysis dataset, `"figures"` for all figures from the report, and `"vimp"` for variable importance objects.
 * __`view_port`__: A boolean string indicating whether the compiled report should be made viewable on `localhost` (default `"FALSE"`).
 If `"TRUE"` then `-p` option should be used in the `docker run` command to identify the port.
 See example in Section \@ref(sec:webbrowse) for details.

-## Mounting a local directory {#sec:mounting}
+## Returning output

 At the end of a `slapnap` run, user-specified output will be saved (see option `return` in Section \@ref(sec:opts)).
-To retrieve these files from inside the container, there are two options: [*mounting*](https://docs.docker.com/storage/bind-mounts/) a local directory or, if the report is the only desired output, viewing the report in a web browser (Section \@ref(sec:viewreport)).
+To retrieve these files from the container, there are two options:  mounting a local directory (Section \@ref(sec:mounting) or, if the report is the __only__ desired output, viewing and saving the report in a web browser (Section \@ref(sec:viewreport)).

+### Mounting a local directory {#sec:mounting}

-To mount a local directory to an output directory (`/home/output/`) in the container using the `-v` option.
-That is, all files in the mounted local directory will be visible to programs running inside the container and any items saved to the output directory in the container (file path in the container `/home/output/`) will be available in the mounted directory.
+To [mount](https://docs.docker.com/storage/bind-mounts/) a local directory to the output directory in the container (`/home/output/`), use the `-v` option.
+Any items saved to the output directory in the container (file path in the container `/home/output/`) will be available in the mounted directory.
+Conversely, all files in the mounted local directory will be visible to programs running inside the container.
+To avoid possible naming conflicts in the mounted directory, we recommend mounting an empty directory to store the output.

 Suppose `/path/to/local/dir` is the file path on a local computer in which we wish to save the output files from a `slapnap` run.
 A `docker run` of `slapnap` would include the option `-v /path/to/local/dir:/home/output`.
 After a run completes, the requested output should be viewable in `/path/to/local/dir`.
 See Section \@ref(sec:examples) for full syntax.

-## Viewing report in web browser {#sec:viewreport}
+### Viewing report in browser {#sec:viewreport}

 An alternative option to mounting local directories for viewing and downloading the report is to set the `view_port` option to `"TRUE"` and open a port to the container via the `-p` option in the `docker run` statement.
 In this case, rather than exiting upon completion of the analysis, the container will continuing to run and broadcast the compiled report to `localhost` at the specified port (see examples below).
 The report can be downloaded from the web browser directly in this way.